start-angular/angular2-node-socket-io-chat-app/README.md

 └── typings.json                      * Configures our TypeScript linter
 ```

-## Road Map
+## Known Issues

-There is a known issue with Windows systems.
+There is a issue with Windows systems.
 The directory path doesn't gets resolved correctly thereby creates compile issues with typecsript files.
 The app works fine on **MAC** and **Linux** systems.
 This issue will be resolved in coming weeks.
+Also If anyone finds a fix for the same, do send a pull request.